 - Paint clouds onto a feature wall from the cover of the book.
 You can paint the background blue, or keep your current colour depending on how much of the theme you want to integrate.
 The clouds are easy to paint; you can do them free-handed or just purchase stencils.
 Whatever works for you.

 - Have a mockingjay on the wall.
-If you’re talented enough to paint it, that’s great, but alternatively just buy a poster and use that to hang on a feature wall.
+If you’re talented enough to paint it, that’s great, but alternatively, just buy a poster and use that to hang on a feature wall.

 - Go for anything forest-related.
 Surround your room with lots of plants to represent the woods.
 You can even have random leaves scattered around.
-My personal favourite is having a forest mural on the wall.
+My personal favourite idea is having a forest mural on the wall.
 You can even have a bow and arrow on display, just like the one that Katniss has.

 - Have a map of Middle Earth on your wall.
 What is a Lord of the Rings room without a map of Middle Earth?
 It is the essence of the story and there are a variety of ways that you can incorporate this into your room.
 Paint it onto your wall, or simply buy a poster.
 Any devoted fan will immediately recognise it and it is a change from having a generic world map.

 - Incorporate Elvish somewhere in the room.
 It would look amazing just above your bed, or you can simply have the Elvish ring hanging on a chain somewhere.
 Wall clocks are also a popular choice, and you can even go for a picture of Frodo on the wall.

 - Choose your favourite Hogwarts house and hang up a flag (my favourite is Gryffindor).
 Alternatively you can buy a scarf in your preferred house colours and drape that over your headboard.